|Interment Location||Visited||Sequence in Graves I Have Visited|

 One of the projects the former president occupied himself with in his final years was penning epitaphs for his ancestors buried in Hancock Cemetery beside Quincy’s Hancock Meeting House.
 This image shows the inscription “the Lawyer John Adams” wrote for his paternal grandparents, Joseph and Hannah Adams.
 The monument was erected in December 1823.
 Adams noted that his grandmother was the daughter of Ruth Alden Bass, who herself was the offspring of Mayflower pilgrims John Alden and Priscilla Mullins.
 Adams reserved his longest elegy for his great-great-grandfather, Henry Adams.
 Henry established the Adams line in Braintree and was the first burial at Hancock Cemetery, being interred there in 1646.

-Adams’ funeral was held on July 7, 1826, three days after his passing.
+Adams’s funeral was held on July 7, 1826, three days after his passing.
 Reverend Peter Whitney oversaw the service.
-It occurred in the same Hancock Meeting House where Adams was baptized as an infant.
-His remains were then laid to rest in Hancock Cemetery, where Abigail Adams was entombed six years prior.
+It occurred in the same Hancock Meeting House where Adams was baptized as an infant by John Hancock’s father.
+The second president’s remains were then laid to rest in Hancock Cemetery, where Abigail Adams was entombed six years prior.
 Both John and Abigail were exhumed from this vault on April 1, 1828 and lowered into the crypt beneath the First Parish Church.
 The stone temple, which was still under construction, would go on to replace the wooden meeting house.

 Adams, John.
 John Adams to Louisa Catherine Johnson Adams, May 17, 1821.
 Letter.
 From National Archives, Founders Online.
 Accessed December 13, 2021. https://founders.archives.gov/documents/Adams/99-03-02-3905.